benthecoder/yt-channels-DS-AI-ML-CS/README.md

 # Channels

-A comprehensive list of YouTube Channels for Data Science, ML, DL, AI, Computer Science, programming, software engineering, ect.
+A comprehensive list of YouTube Channels for Data Science, Machine Learning, Deep Learning, Artificial Intelligence, Computer Science, programming, software engineering, ect.

 Feel free to submit [pull requests](https://github.com/benthecoder/yt-channels-DS-AI-ML/pulls) to add on to this list!